Ludovic Millet

 Ludovic Millet (born September 1, 1985) is a French Savate kickboxer, famous for his boxing skills.
 He is French Champion in Savate and kickboxing and he is the World Kickboxing Network (W.K.N.)
 World Full Contact Champion.

 Biography and career

 Biography

 Ludovic Millet, 25 years old, is French Savate and Kickboxing Elite Champion and the W.K.N.
 World Full Contact Champion.
-He is an elite athlete, but also a person with many qualities, particularly endearing.

 Millet resides in Meaux, France, and trains at CS Meaux AP.
 His trainer is Abderaman Hamouri.
 He shares his time between training and working as an educator/sports instructor in his hometown.
 In 2011 he won two important French tournaments in K-1 Rules.

 He challenged Yasuhiro Kido for his Krush -70 kg title at Krush.23 on October 8, 2012 in Tokyo, and lost via unanimous decision (30-26, 30-26, 30-26).